carwynteifion/Milestone-Project-3-BD/README.md

   - First Time Visitor Goals

     a.
 As a first time visitor, I want to understand the site's purpose so I can determine if it is relevant to what I need.

+      i.
+The site's home page invites users to search for a recipe or browse the page.
+The user can click on a recipe's View Recipe link to view more of its details.

+      ii.
+The navbar clearly shows the site's name, identifying it as being based around making food.

     b.
 As a first time visitor, I want to create an account so I can share recipes to the site.

+      i.
+When not logged in, the navbar has a registration button on the right hand side on devices with larger screen widths, and in the hamburger menu on smaller-screened devices.

+      ii.
+Registration is quick and easy, only requiring a username and password within the provided limitations to sign up.

+      iii.
+Users can start adding recipes as soon as they have signed up using the Add New Recipe option which appears in the navbar when logged in.

+      iv.
+When finished, the user can log out using the Log Out button on the navbar.

     c.
 As a first time visitor, I want to explore other recipes.

+      i.
+Scrolling down the home page will show more recipes to the user.
+Clicking on each of their View Recipe options will show each recipe in further detail.

+      ii.
+Users can also search for recipes using the search bar on the home page.

   - Returning Visitor Goals

     a.
 As a returning visitor, I want to be able to log in quickly and easily.

+      i.
+When not logged in, the navbar displays a login button.
+This takes the user to a form page where they enter their username and password to log in.

     b.
 As a returning visitor, I want to edit my existing recipes.

+      i.
+When logged in, users can click on the Edit Recipe button which appears at the bottom of any recipe's View page.
+If the logged in user is also the creator of the recipe, the site will allow them to edit the entry.

+      ii.
+The user will be presented with a pre-populated form where they can edit all the data they have entered previously, and resubmit or cancel at the bottom of the form.

     c.
 As a returning visitor, I want to delete a recipe I have previously added to the site.

+      i.
+When logged in, users can click on the Delete Recipe button which appears at the bottom of any recipe's View page.
+If the logged in user is also the creator of the recipe, the site will allow them to delete the entry.

   - Frequent Visitor Goals

     a.
 As a frequent visitor, I want to view all the recipes I have uploaded.

+      i.
+When logged in, the My Recipes option appears in the navbar where the user can see all recipes uploaded by themselves.

 ### Further Testing
 The site has been tested on Chrome, Edge, Firefox and DuckDuckGo on mobile, desktop and tablet devices of varying screen widths.